Magnetotransport properties of an unconventional Rashba spin-orbit coupled two-dimensional electronic system: Model Hamiltonian

-We now plot the LLs obtained in Eq.~(\ref{LLS}) as a function of magnetic field in Fig.~\ref {LL}.
+We comment here that the zeroth LL does not depend on the band index $s_2$, hence this is band degenerate.
+We now plot the LLs obtained in Eq.~(\ref{LLS}) as a function of magnetic field in Fig.~(\ref {LL}).
 All LLs linearly increase with magnetic field B that can be attributed to the first term of LLs in Eq.~(\ref{LLS}), i.e., $\hbar\omega_c\sim B$, the most dominating term.

-It is also observed that LLs crossing between two bands or between two spin branches also occur with a varying magnetic field.
-However, among all these possible LL crossings, the inter-band crossings within the same spin branch are of particular interest, as we will show later that these crossings can be clearly captured via quantum Hall quantization.
+It is also observed that LL crossings between two bands or two spin branches occur while varying the magnetic field.
+We will show later that the effect of all these crossings can be clearly captured via quantum Hall quantization.
 As we have seen that in the absence of a magnetic field, the spin splitting energy at $\Gamma$ point is solely determined by $\eta$ [see Eq.~(\ref{dispersion})], here also the spin splitting at $B\rightarrow 0$ is exclusively determined by $\eta$ only.
-The spin-splitting energy for a particular Landau level index $n$ is given by $\sqrt{A_n+s_2B_n}$, which also increases with the magnetic field $B$ and LL index $n$.
-The LL crossing between two nearest LLs belonging to two different bands in the spin-up branch is exclusively shown in Fig.~\ref{LL2}, showing $E_{6,+,-}$ and $ E_{5,+,+})$.
-Such crossing can also occur for higher LLs belonging to two different bands in the same spin branch, but at a relatively high magnetic field.
-Whereas the LL crossing between opposite spin branches occurs at higher magnetic field for smaller $n$ and at low magnetic field for larger $n$.
-The energy spacing between two bands in the same spin branch is given by $ E_{n,s_1,+}-E_{n,s_1,-}=\sqrt{A_n + B_n}-\sqrt{A_n -B_n}$ that is dominated by $B_n$ which is in-fact function of both $\alpha$ and $\eta$ both, and increases with the magnetic field and LL index $n$.
+The spin-splitting energy for a particular Landau level index $n$ is given by $\sqrt{A_n+s_2B_n}$, which also increases with the magnetic field $B$ and the LL index $n$.
+The inter-spin LL crossings are clearly visible in the Fig.~(\ref{LL}).
+However, two successive LLs belonging to two different bands with the same spin texture are very closely spaced, and for better visualisation we plot $n=5$ and $6$ LLs for spin-up branch separately in the Fig.~(\ref {LL2}) where the crossing occurs at $B \approx 4.1$ T. Such crossing can also occur for higher LLs within the same spin branch, but only at relatively high magnetic field.
+The energy spacing between two bands in the same spin branch is given by $ E_{n,s_1,+}-E_{n,s_1,-}=\sqrt{A_n + B_n}-\sqrt{A_n -B_n}$ that is dominated by $B_n$ which is in-fact function of both $\alpha$ and $\eta$ both, and increases with the magnetic field and LL index $n$